Paleo Apple Pie Bars

 Storing leftovers

-• To Store – cool completely, then cover and refrigerate for 3-4 days.
+• To store – cool completely, then place them in an airtight container and store in the fridge for 3-4 days.

 • Reheating – You can lightly rewarm it for 15-20 minutes in a 200ºF oven.
 Or microwave briefly